Experienced Disability Lawyers Fighting for Your Rights

 According to the Oregon study on health and disability, more than 25 percent of adults in Oregon live with a disability.
 Many of Oregon’s disabled adults are between the ages of 18 and 59.
 These working-aged people may struggle to get by each day.
 Many beneficiaries may not take advantage of the individual or group disability insurance benefits to which they are entitled and other claimants may face the bad-faith delay or denial of disability benefits.
 Some people may not know how to timely file a proper disability claim.
 Maybe you are one of these people.
+Our Oregon Disability Lawyer can help you.

 As you know, a disabling illness or injury can result in immediate financial distress for you and your family.
 Further, individual and long-term disability benefits don’t protect your job, just your occupation, so you may fear what the future holds.